• What is Copywriting?

 Interact quiz software

-In an ideal world, a client who needed copy would magically find your portfolio site, instantly know you’re the right copywriter for him, and immediately hire you for his many, lucrative projects.
+In an ideal world, a client who needed copy would magically find your portfolio site, instantly know you’re the right copywriter for them, and immediately hire you for their many, lucrative projects.

 <sigh>

-In the real world, it’s a little less simple.
+In the real world, it’s a little more complicated.
 First, you have to capture a prospective client’s attention.
 Then, you often have to “nurture” your prospective client to educate him about yourself and your skills.
 Finally, you have to convert that prospective client to a paying client.

-Luckily, all of this doesn’t have to be nearly as painful as it sounds.
-You can set up intriguing and alluring ways of capturing a potential client’s interest and — just as importantly — contact information, and then create automated systems to nurture and sell that the prospective client.
+Luckily, all this doesn’t have to be nearly as painful as it sounds.
+You can set up intriguing and alluring ways of capturing a potential client’s interest and—just as importantly—contact information.
+Then create automated systems to nurture and sell that the prospective client.

-One of the most effective ways to do this right now is by way of quizzes and surveys.
-People love taking quizzes — it only takes a glance at Facebook to validate how many people take quizzes and post the results.
+One of the most effective ways to do this now is by way of quizzes and surveys.
+People love taking quizzes—it takes only a glance at Meta/Facebook to validate how many people take quizzes and post the results.
 (And even more people take quizzes and don’t post results.)

 Similarly, people love taking surveys.
-They love telling you about their opinions, thoughts, and lives, and they love clicking on attractive buttons online to do it.
+They love telling you about their opinions, thoughts, and lives.
+T, and they love clicking on attractive buttons online to do it.

 • Does Your Website Copy Need Upgrading?